 A. The maximum benefit is the lesser of:

 A. You must submit a completed TGP application form for each academic year.
-The Educational Assistance Programs (EAP) Office will review and determine your and your child's eligibility.
+The Tuition and Training Programs (TTP) Office will review and determine your and your child's eligibility.
 Proof of dependent relationship is required and must be submitted with the first application for each dependent.
-A list of acceptable documents can be found on the TGP website at http://hreap.stanford.edu/tgp.html.
+A list of acceptable TGP Dependent Eligibility Documentation can be found in the section of this website, above.
 Copies of official documents are acceptable.
 Please do not send original documents.

 If you and the eligible child qualify for TGP benefits, Stanford University will issue an authorization letter to you.
 It is your responsibility to forward the letter to your child's institution immediately.
 The letter will verify that payment from Stanford is guaranteed and provides billing instructions for the institution.
 You must reapply between April 1 and July 1 for all semesters or quarters, including summer term.